Permanents of heavy-tailed random matrices with positive elements: Introduction

-(without estimating $\mathbb{E}\log |\perm A|$) for $n \times n$ square matrices $A$ with independent elements, when either characteristic functions or Laplace transforms of elements is of the form $\exp(-c|t|^{\alpha})$ (and some other finite man cases).
-Working in the context of perfect matchings on random bipartite graphs, Janson \cite{Janson94} proved central limit theorems for permanents of matrices with $0$-$1$ iid elements.
-In a series of papers Rempa{\l}a and Weso{\l}owski studied the permanents of large rectangular matrices with identically distributed elements of non-zero mean and finite variance (allowing some correlation among elements in each column).
-In the case of iid elements, relying on earlier results of van Es and Helmers \cite{EsHelmers88} and Borovskikh and Korolyuk \cite{KB92}, they proved central limit theorems \cite{RempalaWesolowski99} for $(\perm A) / \mathbb{E}\perm A$ and later certain strong laws of large numbers \cite{RW02}.
+In this paper we will study asymptotics of permanents of large random matrices with positive elements.
+Permanents of random matrices have been studied in a number of papers.
+Already in \cite{Girko71} and \cite{Girko72} Girko studied the asymptotic behavior of permanent under certain conditions on the characteristic function of the entries of $A$.
+Working in the context of perfect matchings on random bipartite graphs, Janson \cite{Janson94} proved central limit theorems for permanents of matrices with $0$-$1$ i.i.d.~elements.
+In a series of papers Rempa{\l}a and Weso{\l}owski studied the permanents of large rectangular matrices with i.i.d.~columns containing non-zero mean and finite variance elements (allowing some correlation among elements in each column).
+In the case of i.i.d.~elements, relying on earlier results of van Es and Helmers \cite{EsHelmers88} and Borovskikh and Korolyuk \cite{KB92}, they proved central limit theorems for $(\perm A) / \mathbb{E}(\perm A)$ \cite{RempalaWesolowski99}, and later certain strong laws of large numbers \cite{RW02}, when the height of the matrix grows much slower than the width.
 See also Chapter 3 in \cite{RempalaWesolowski08} for a self-contained discussion of these results.
-Recently Tao and Vu \cite{TaoVu08} obtained significantly different behavior for $n \times n$ matrices $A$ with independent mean zero Bernoulli $\pm 1$ elements.
+When elements have zero mean much less is known.
+The only result of this type is \cite{TaoVu08} by Tao and Vu, who obtained significantly different behavior for $n \times n$ matrices $A$ with independent (mean zero) Bernoulli $\pm 1$ elements.
 They showed that with high probability $|\perm(A)| = n^{(\frac{1}{2}+o(1))n}$.
+The significance of this result lies also in the fact that this was the first proof of the fact that for i.i.d.~Bernoulli $\pm 1$ random matrices $\mathbb{P}(\perm(A) = 0) \to 0$.
+It doesn't seem that anything substantial is known about the random symmetric matrices.
+In \cite{TaoVu08} it is mentioned that their method does not extend to tackle the symmetric case.
+In particular, in \cite{TranVu} it is explicitly conjectured that $|\perm(A)| = n^{(\frac{1}{2}+o(1))n}$, when $A$ is a symmetric mean zero Bernoulli $\pm 1$ matrix.

 The above results demonstrate the contrast between the non-zero mean, finite variance case and the Bernoulli case, which can be summarized as